mercyellen/comparisons/README.md

   * Java | Swift
     ---- | -----
     Does not support extension | Extensions add new functionality to an existing class, structure, enumeration, or protocol type.
 This includes the ability to extend types for which you do not have access to the original source code (known as retroactive modeling).
+Four uses include protocol conformance, preserving initializers, code separation, and nested types.

 ### Reflection